b0938930511/llvm-project/clang/docs/UsersManual.rst

    profile.
 As you make changes to your code, clang may no longer be able to use the profile data.
 It will warn you when this happens.

-Note that ``-fprofile-use`` option is semantically equivalent to its GCC counterpart, it *does not* handle profile formats produced by GCC.
+Profile generation using an alternative instrumentation method can be controlled by the GCC-compatible flags ``-fprofile-generate`` and ``-fprofile-use``.
+Although these flags are semantically equivalent to their GCC counterparts, they *do not* handle GCC-compatible profiles.
-Both ``-fprofile-use`` and ``-fprofile-instr-use`` accept profiles in the indexed format, regardeless whether it is produced by frontend or the IR pass.
+They are only meant to implement GCC's semantics with respect to profile creation and use.
+Flag ``-fcs-profile-generate`` also instruments programs using the same instrumentation method as ``-fprofile-generate``.

 .. option:: -fprofile-generate[=<dirname>]